 Building orientation benefits

-The lounge, kitchen etc should be oriented towards the sunlight and the rooms which are least used, should be on the part of your home which is in shade.
-Open plan interiors are not favourable in passive solar buildings.
+The lounge, kitchen etc should be oriented towards the sunlight and the rooms which are least used should be on the part of your home which is in shade.
+Open plan interiors are not favorable in passive solar buildings.